-- We show that for any revenue instance, there exists a bisection, X, that is, a tree of depth 2 in which the root has two children, each being the parent of n/2 leaves, such that $R(X) \geq \frac{1}{2}OPT$ , where OPT denotes the revenue gained by the optimal tree (see Theorem 1).
-In order to show such existence we make use of two random processes: we randomly fix the optimal tree and then randomly generate our bisection, X. We emphasize the fact that even though OPT makes use of an arbitrarily deep tree, it is enough to consider a single cut in order to gain half the revenue. - Using our result regarding the existence of a large revenue generating bisection, we prove a 0.585 approximation for the revenue problem.
+- We show that for any revenue instance, there exists a bisection, X, that is, a tree of depth 2 in which the root has two children, each being the parent of n/2 leaves, such that $R(X) \ge \frac{1}{2}OPT$ , where OPT denotes the revenue gained by the optimal tree (see Theorem 3.1).
+In order to show such existence we make use of two random processes: we randomly fix the order of the leaves in the optimal tree in an appropriate way, and then randomly generate our bisection, X. We emphasize the fact that even though OPT makes use of an arbitrarily deep tree, it is enough to consider a single cut in order to gain half the revenue. - Using our result regarding the existence of a large revenue generating bisection, we prove a 0.585 approximation for the revenue problem.
 We note that in fact we show a $\frac{2}{3}p$ approximation where p = 0.8776 is the best known approximation for the MUB problem.

-Remark 1.
+Remark.
 The algorithm we consider is that which solves the MUB problem for the first cut and then proceeds using the random algorithm.
-This algorithm has already been used in [1].
-They showed a bound of 0.4246 for the algorithm that outputs the revenue gained by the maximum between this algorithm and the random algorithm.
-Surprisingly we show that the former algorithm on its own is enough to yield an approximation of 0.585.
+In [1], Ahmadian et al. considered this algorithm coupled with the random algorithm - they used both algorithms simultaneously while taking the maximal revenue of the two.
+They showed that this results in a 0.4246 approximation with respect to the gained revenue.
+Somewhat surprisingly we show that the former algorithm (MUB and then random) on its own is enough to yield an approximation of 0.585.

 Techniques.
-Our first result makes use of a new upper bound on the optimal solution (which may be of its own interest).
+Our first result makes use of a new upper bound on the optimal solution, which may be of independent interest.
 Specifically, given an optimal solution, we embed its leaves on a line such that its root is above the line and we have no resulting crossing edges.
 This clearly yields an ordering of the leaves (see Figure 1).
 We then consider the distance between any two data points, i and j within this ordering (simply the difference in rank) and observe that this is in fact a lower bound on $|T{ij}|$ .
 This in turn yields an upper bound on the optimal solution.

-Next, we make use of this bound by (1) randomly generating a bisection that gains revenue that is "large" with respect to the bound and (2) in expectation this bound is "far" from the optimal solution.
+Next, we make use of this bound by randomly generating a bisection that gains revenue that is "large" with respect to the bound and by showing that in expectation this bound is "far" from the optimal solution.
 Both "large" and "far" will be formally defined later on.

 Related work.
-Dasgupta [12] kicked off the line of work considering HC trees within the realm of approximation algorithms.
+Dasgupta [13] kicked off the line of work considering HC trees within the realm of approximation algorithms.
 In his paper, he considered similarity-edges and defined the cost of an HC tree as,